 The examination of whether discrimination affects anticipated stigma across identity dimensions, however, may depend on people's endorsement of the lay theory of generalized prejudice.
 The lay theory of generalized prejudice (LTGP) is defined as the belief that two or more stigmatizing attitudes or behaviors (e.g., sexism and racism) usually co-occur within a person or an environment (Sanchez et al., 2017).
 In other words, people who endorse this theory maintain that prejudice is inherently monolithic and hence prejudiced attitudes against different stigmatized groups result from common underlying ideological assumptions.
-As such, endorsement of the LTGP may moderate experiences of stigma by prejudice transfer, such that greater beliefs in generalized prejudice should result in more frequent experiences of stigma by prejudice transfer (e.g., Chaney et al., 2020a; Sanchez et al., 2018).
+As such, endorsement of the LTGP may moderate experiences of stigma by prejudice transfer, such that greater beliefs in generalized prejudice should result in more frequent experiences of stigma by prejudice transfer, such that